shalevwiden/blurbifysite/README.md

 I wanted to do this static so I could have thousands of templates

 I'll do that later, for now I need Flask for real users.

+Maybe while I have this set up I can create hundreds of random templates tho

+Then theyll all be deprecated in the future